pingswept/me30-website/content/logistics/exercises.md

 https://docs.google.com/document/d/1ONtsG_-AVNehNyhWbaVRlC9eLj0BGLUVzQcgiZofu24/edit?usp=sharing

-### 5. Control an LED with a transistor
+### 5. Control a motor with a transistor

-Making an LED light up is pretty simple: put a resistor in series with it and apply a voltage.
-If you sized the resistor right and didn't put the LED in backwards, you're done.
-When we want to control things like LEDs electronically, instead of plugging them in to breadboards with our hands, we use transistors.
-The goal of this exercise is to use a bipolar junction transistor, the 2N3904, to turn on and off an LED.
+Making a motor spin is pretty simple: apply sufficient voltage across its leads.
+When we want to control things like motors (or LEDs, buzzers, etc.) electronically, instead of plugging them in to breadboards with our hands, we use transistors.
+The goal of this exercise is to use a bipolar junction transistor, the 2N3904, to turn on and off a motor.

 You need 4 things:

 1. A 5 V voltage source, like the voltage regulation circuit you built previously
 2. A 2N3904 transistor (or really any transistor is fine, if you know the pinout)
-3. An LED
+3. A gear motor
-4. Two appropriately-sized current-limiting resistors: one for the LED, one for the BJT
+4. Two appropriately-sized current-limiting resistors: one for the motor, one for the BJT

 The picture below shows the concept of what you're building.
-In place of the motor, we'll use an LED.
+In place of the 24 V source, we'll use your 12 V source.

 ![Typical BJT circuit](/img/typical-bjt-circuit.png)